Feline Instincts Natural Cat Food Brands – Ingredients Information

-Our high quality pharmaceutical brands of calcium and magnesium is added in two of our supplements only when bone meal is not added for the calcium source.
+Our high quality pharmaceutical brands of calcium and magnesium is added in all of our supplements.
 Human grade calcium lactate was chosen because it is the most absorb-able calcium available, and also it will not upset the acid/alkaline balance of the body.
 We have several breeders that have raised kittens using calcium lactate since 2000 with 100% healthy success.

 Feline Instincts does not claim our supplements cure any feline or canine diseases.